 In May 1886 the Dumka was published by Pyotr Jurgenson in Moscow , and it was reprinted the following year by Félix Mackar in Paris.
 It was included in volume 53 of Tchaikovsky's Complete Collected Works, edited by Anatoly Drozdov (1949).

 In 1886 the composer asked Pyotr Jurgenson to send the autograph to Félix Mackar: "Can I prevail upon you to do this. i.e. to send it to him?" .
 Two further letters from Mackar to Tchaikovsky contained complaints directed against Jurgenson for failing to send the manuscript to Paris.
 Evidently Jurgenson avoided doing so, and the autograph remained in Russia.
-It is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+It is now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 118) [view].

 - See: Dumka: Recordings